MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Most `NdisXxx` functions can be replaced with a WDF equivalent.
 In general, you should find that you need very little functionality that is imported from `NDIS.SYS`.

-For a list of function equivalents, see [NDIS-WDF Function Equivalents](ndis-wdf-function-equivalents.md).
+For a list of function equivalents, see [NDIS-WDF function equivalents](ndis-wdf-function-equivalents.md).

 For functions with no WDF equivalent, the client can call [**NetAdapterWdmGetNdisHandle**](netadapterwdmgetndishandle.md) to retrieve an NDIS_HANDLE for use with NDIS functions.
 For example: